David Keith-Lucas: Family

 In 1942, Keith-Lucas married firstly Dorothy de Bauduy Robertson, and they had two sons and one daughter.
 In 1979, he and his wife visited Kitty Hawk, North Carolina, where the Wright brothers had made their flights.
 His wife was killed there in a road accident, and Keith-Lucas himself was seriously injured.
 In 1981, he married secondly Phyllis Everard Whurr.

 Keith-Lucas's brother, Professor Bryan Keith-Lucas, a political scientist and Master of Darwin College, Kent, died in 1996.
 He was also the brother of Social Work Professor Alan Keith-Lucas.

-Keith-Lucas is the grandfather of BBC weather girl Sarah Keith-Lucas, who did a "Weatherworld" programme on her grandfather's work on the Short SB.4, the prototype of which is now with the Ulster Aviation Society.
+Keith-Lucas is the grandfather of BBC weather presenter Sarah Keith-Lucas, who did a "Weatherworld" programme on her grandfather's work on the Short SB.4, the prototype of which is now with the Ulster Aviation Society.